xerberde/ecosquirrel-dsa5-roller/README.md

-# DSA5 Dice Roller for Foundry VTT
+# Ecosquirrel DSA5 Dice Roller for Foundry VTT

 Just another Dice Roller.
 The module adds FoundryVTT functions to dice roll.
 Adapted for the game Das schwarze Auge / The Dark Eye to have only the common used dices as well having a simple interface.